carpentries/lesson-development-training/episodes/24-collaborating.md

 - **Vertical position**: the vertical arrangement of cards in a column implicitly represents their importance.
 High-priority bugs go to the top of `To Do`, whilst tasks that depend on others go beneath them.
 This is the easiest one to implement, though you have to remember to correctly place cards when you add them.
 - **Priority columns**: instead of a single `To Do` column, you can have two or more, for example - `To Do: Low Priority` and `To Do: High Priority`.
 When adding a card, you pick which is the appropriate column for it.
 You can even add a Triage column for newly-added issues that you’ve not yet had time to classify.
 This format works well for project boards devoted to bugs.
 - **Labels**: if you convert each card into an issue, then you can label them with their priority - remember GitHub lets you create custom labels and set their colours.
-Labels can provide a very visually clear indication of issue priority but require more administrative work on the project, as each card has to be an issue to be assigned a label.
+Label colours can provide a very visually clear indication of issue priority but require more administrative work on the project, as each card has to be an issue to be assigned a label.
+You also need to be aware of accessibility issues for colour-blind people if choosing this route for issue prioritisation.

 ## Project governance